← Wordbook

 • Ahinsa

-Ahimsa is the canonical English spelling used in MG Mini puzzles.
+Ahimsa is the English spelling used in MG Mini puzzles.

 Category: Concept Origin: Sanskrit Script: Hindi